Get all the latest data for Makassar

 What are the total closing costs as a percent in Makassar in 2026?

-The main fee categories are the BPHTB acquisition tax (around 5%), notary and PPAT fees (1% to 2%), and smaller costs like document stamps, certificate checks, and translations.
+The main fee categories that make up total closing costs in Makassar are the BPHTB acquisition tax (around 5% of the taxable base), notary and PPAT fees (typically 1% to 2%), and smaller fixed costs like document stamps, certificate checks, and any translation or authentication fees.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Makassar.